DistributedWeb/ddatabase-protocol/README.md

 #### `stream.on('feed', discoveryKey)`

-Emitted when a remote is sharing a feed. `discoveryKey` is the hypercore discovery key of the feed they want to share.
+Emitted when a remote is sharing a feed. `discoveryKey` is the ddatabase discovery key of the feed they want to share.

-If you are sharing multiple hypercores on the same port you can use this event to wait for the remote peer to indicate which hypercore they are interested in.
+If you are sharing multiple hypercores on the same port you can use this event to wait for the remote peer to indicate which ddatabase they are interested in.

 #### `stream.destroy([error])`